VFPX/Win32API/libraries/gdiplus/GdipGetMatrixElements.md

 [in] Handle to a Matrix object.

 matrixOut
 [out] Pointer to an array that receives the matrix elements.
-The size of the array should be 6 ×sizeof( REAL).
+The size of the array should be 6 ï¿½sizeof( REAL).
 ***